Guidelines for PhD PoW

 - You need at least 72 semester hours of coursework (or 54 semester hours if you have a previous MS from a school other than NC State).
 After graded courses, you should use CH 895 each semester until your total credits reach 72 or more.
 Remember, you are creating a plan of work meaning that it should include courses taken and those you plan to take.
 If you have an MS from NC State and there is no break between the MS and PhD, you may use up to 36 credits from that degree, if approved by the DGP and your advisor, but the total must still add to 72 semester hours.
 If you have an MS from NC State that was awarded before a break between the MS and PhD, or your MS is from another school, you may use only up to 18 credits from that degree if approved by the DGP and your advisor, but the total must still add to 72 or more semester hours.

 - Include CH 610 if you took it and got an S. If you did not, do not include the course.

 - Include semesters of CH 801; the department requires you to register for CH 801 until your 9th semester if you only have a BS/BA, or until your 7th semester if you have a previous MS. You need a grade of S for it to count.
-If you received a grade of U, do not include on your POW.
-A minimum of 2 semesters must appear on your POW
+If you received a grade of U, do not include on your PoW.
+A minimum of 2 semesters of CH 801 must appear on your PoW

 - Include at least 6 graded courses (unless you have a prior MS and your advisor and the DGP have waived some or all graded courses).